jmyers7/book/_sources/chapters/theory-to-practice.md

 In the previous section, we used a plot of the ECDF of the Airbnb prices in order to _visualize_ the empirical distribution.
 From this plot, we were able to get a sense of the _shape_ of the dataset.

 There are a few more ways that we might attempt to visualize the empirical distribution.
-Indeed, since the empirical distribution of the Airbnb prices is technically discrete, we might attempt to visualize it using the probability histograms that we saw in {numref}`prob-histo`.
+Indeed, since the empirical distribution of the Airbnb prices is technically discrete, we might attempt to visualize it using the probability histograms that we saw in {numref}`prob-histo` and implemented in the [thrid programming assignment](https://github.com/jmyers7/stats-book-materials/tree/main/programming-assignments).
 However, as we saw in the previous section, the data points in our sample are so numerous and packed so closely together that such a probability histogram would be essentially useless.
 We would have $3{,}548$ bars in our histogram, one for each unique price in our dataset!

 But here's an idea: Suppose we "bin together" nearby prices along the $x$-axis _before_ we draw the histogram.
 In other words, imagine we chop up the $x$-axis into smaller subintervals called _bins_, and then group together nearby data points in these bins: